March 24th, 2015

-The article covered Armourcard’s technology and the applications in which you use Armourcard to protect your personal data from being skimmed.
+The article covered Armourcard technology and the applications in which you use Armourcard to protect your personal data from being skimmed.

 “It was also great that our national retailers got a mention in the article as they are really supporting our product.”

-A great article written by HANNAH EDENSOR who recently interviewed our director Tyler Harris on the emergence of this new form of crime and how best to protect your credit cards and passport while your traveling.
+A great article was written by HANNAH EDENSOR of Travel Weekly who recently interviewed our CEO Tyler Harris on the emergence of this new form of crime and how best to protect your credit cards and passport while your travelling.

 March 5th, 2015